AirsickPayload/k8s_on_a_vps/README.md

 # NOTES

-* this repo holds a [Helm](https://www.helm.sh/) Chart used to provision popular self-hosted (Syncthing, Shaarli etc.) services on a Kubernetes cluster.
+* this repo holds a [Helm](https://www.helm.sh/) Chart being used to provision popular self-hosted (Syncthing, Shaarli etc.) services on a Kubernetes cluster.
 * the Chart and this readme are still in a very barebones state (!)
 * the cluster I'm using is deployed using [kubespray](https://github.com/kubernetes-incubator/kubespray) on a single, regular Ubuntu 16.04 VPS
 * since this a VPS, not a cloud-provider's k8s cluster, I'm relying on `nginx-ingress` as the Ingress controller